danshumaan/preempt/README.md

 ### Complete Usage Example
 This is a complete usage example where we sanitize names and currency values.
 Make sure you either have [Universal NER](https://huggingface.co/Universal-NER/UniNER-7B-all) or [Llama-3 8B Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) available.

-1. Import all utilities:
+1. Import NER and Sanitizer objects:
 ```
-# Import utils
+from preempt.ner import *
-from preempt.utils import *
+from preempt.sanitizer import *
 ```

 2. Initialize a `NER` and `Sanitizer` object: